DannyOhDanny/DannyOhDanny/README.md

 ### :woman_technologist: About Me :
 ---
-I'm a junior front-end developer
+I'm an entry-level front-end developer taking my first steps in an endless world of programming.
 - 🌱 Studing front-end development from the scratch
 - 🔭 Currently working on a training project on React.js
 - ⚡ Reading tech specs and literature on various front-end technologies